Marissa Mayer wants to clean up your contacts, and that’s just for starters

 Mayer collaborates on Sunshine Contacts’ look and feel with designer Zaianne Sparrow, whose studies and career took her from her native Malaysia to Australia and then to New York and Chicago before she headed to Silicon Valley and Sunshine.
 “My personal style has always been very minimalistic,” says Sparrow.
 “And it’s great to work with Marissa, who is also very minimalistic.
 But the only difference is that she loves color.”

 It’s not hard to detect similarities between the app and products in Mayer’s past.
 Its home screen features the Sunshine logo—which is, naturally, colorful—sitting atop a search field and looking a little like the Google home page that she once presided over.
 And the effort to impose simplicity on a potentially nebulous design challenge is tangible.
 Early prototypes stuffed functionality into a lengthy menu of options.
-Later, Mayer and Sparrow ditched the menu in favor of oversized buttons leading to key features, making the experience feel a little less like an app and a little more like a dashboard.
+Later, Mayer and Sparrow ditched the menu in favor of oversize buttons leading to key features, making the experience feel a little less like an app and a little more like a dashboard.

 One thing Sunshine Contacts is not is over-tested.
 At Google, Mayer was famous—though not universally admired—for using A/B testing of users to inform product design.
 Today, she pushes back on that reputation (“everyone will have a different take on those stories”) and says that it began as a directive from above, intended to help the company avoid becoming mired in competing opinions.